Sergey Petrov (businessman): Biography

 As a deputy of the State Duma, he voted against the adoption of the Dima Yakovlev Law and the adoption of the «Yarovaya Package», he is known for his critical statements against the Russian government.

 On June 27, 2019, police searches and seizures of documents were carried out in the offices of the ROLF Group.
 According to the press-office of the Investigative Committee, Sergey Petrov and a number of top-managers of the company are suspected under part 3 of Article 193.1 of the Criminal Code (committing currency transactions to transfer funds in foreign currency or the currency of the Russian Federation to the accounts of non-residents using forged documents) and allegedly illegally transferring 4 billion rubles to the accounts of one of the companies owned by Sergey Petrov.
 Sergey Petrov denied all the charges, calling the charges not consistent with the norms of law.
 Petrov linked the searches either to an attempt to raid the company, whose turnover in 2018 amounted to almost 230 billion rubles, or to political revenge for his position in the State Duma and support for the opposition.
 Sergey Petrov also said that he is not going to return to Russia in the near future.

 In July 2019, on his own initiative, he resigned from the Board of Directors of ROLF Group.

 On September 6, 2019, the Investigative Committee of the Russian Federation declared Petrov on the international wanted list in the case of the withdrawal of 4 billion rubles abroad.

 In November 2019, Petrov announced his intention to sell the company ROLF and the formation of a closed list of applicants for the purchase of a car dealer.

 As a result, the transaction did not take place.

 Wealth

+Sergey Petrov's wealth according to Forbes by year: